OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 .. note::
-   A separate script will be provided for gathering relevant FE output data in Phase 3.
+   A separate script is provided for :ref:`gathering relevant FE output data <gathering_of_results>` in Phase 3.

 Due to the slightly modified simulation execution layout, using `openfe gather` will not work in openfe v1.0.1.